jharini/booknotes/system-design/system-design-interview/chapter25/README.md

 There are different erasure coding schemes.
 In our case, we could use 8+4 erasure coding, split across different failure domains to maximize reliability:
 ![erasure-coding-across-failure-domains](images/erasure-coding-across-failure-domains.png)

+An (8+4) erasure coding setup breaks up the original data evenly into 8 chunks and calculate 4 paities.
+All 12 pieces of data have the same size.
+All 12 chunks of data are distributed across 12 different failure domains.
+Compared to replciation whree the data router only needs to read data for an object from one healthy node, in erasure coding the data router has to read data from at least 8 healthy nodes.
+This is an architectural design tradeoff.
+We use a more complex solution with a slower access speed for higher durability and lower storage cost.

-Erasure coding enables us to achieve a much lower storage cost (50% improvement) at the expense of access speed due to the data routing service having to collect data from multiple locations:
+Erasure coding enables us to achieve a much lower storage cost (50% more) at the expense of access speed due to the data routing service having to collect data from multiple locations:
 ![erasure-coding-vs-replication](images/erasure-coding-vs-replication.png)

 Other caveats:
  * Replication requires 200% storage overhead (in case of 3 replicas) vs. 50% via erasure coding
  * Erasure coding [gives us 11 nines of durability](https://github.com/Backblaze/erasure-coding-durability) vs 6 nines via replication
  * Erasure coding requires more computation to calculate and store parities
+ * For write performance, replicating data does not need computation while erasure coding has increased write latency because we need to calculate parities before data is written to disk.
+ * For read performance, for replication, in normal operation, reads are served from the same replica.
+Reads under a failure mode are not impacted because reads can be served from a non-fault replica.
+For erasure coding, in normal operation, every read has to come from multiple nodes in the cluster.
+Reads under a failure mode are slower because the missing data must be reconstructed first.

-In sum, replication is more useful for latency-sensitive applications, whereas erasure coding is attractive for storage cost efficiency and durability.
+In summary, replication is more useful for latency-sensitive applications, whereas erasure coding is attractive for storage cost efficiency and durability.
-Erasure coding is also much harder to implement.
+Erasure coding is also much harder to implement as it greatly complicates the data node design.

 ### Correctness verification
 If a disk fails entirely, then the failure is easy to detect.
-This is less straightforward in the event part of the disk memory gets corrupted.
+This is less straightforward in case a part of the disk memory gets corrupted.

 To detect this, we can use checksums - a hash of the file contents, which can be used to verify the file's integrity.
+If we know the checksum of the original data, we can compute the checksum of the data after transmission.
+If they are dfiferent, data is corrupted.
+If they are same, very high chance of data not being corrupted.Some checksum algorithms are MD5, SHA1, HMAC, etc. A good checksum algorithm usually otuputs a significantly different value even for a small change made to the input.
 In our case, we'll store checksums for each file and each object:
 ![checksums-for-correctness](images/checksums-for-correctness.png)

 In the case of erasure coding (8+4), we'll need to fetch each of the 8 pieces of data separately and verify each of their checksums.

-// sprint 2
 ## Metadata data model
 Table schemas:
 ![metadata-data-model](images/metadata-data-model.png)